 Features of the Doorbot At a Glance

-This is a list of features that you will find on the Ring doorbell, which has a price tag of around $200.
-(For the latest prices check here)
+This is a list of features that you will find on the Ring doorbell.
+(For the latest prices check here).

 |Dual-powered operation||Two-way audio communication||Free Ring app gives you full control||High-quality HD video camera|